HazyResearch/deepdive/doc/doc/basics/calibration.md

 # <a name="calibration" href="#"></a> Calibration

-One of the most important aspects of DeepDive is its iterative workflow.
+Oneee of the most important aspects of DeepDive is its iterative workflow.
 After having performed [probabilistic inference](../general/inference.html) using DeepDive, it is crucial to evaluate the results and act on the feedback that the system provides to improve the accuracy.
 DeepDive produces *calibration plots*